 Last fall, members of the Las Vegas Territory were invited down for a lunch and to meet Noel.
-Hear his story and to take a tour the place.
-Last week, I took Debbie down there to show her the little town, do a walking tour and to see the bar where, in 1942, legendary movie actor Clark Gable waited for three days on word of his wife’s (Carole Lombard) plane crash on Mount Potosi.
-In 1932, the two Hollywood legends had married and spent their honeymoon in another nearby ghost filled mining town of Oatman, Arizona.
+Hear his story and to take a tour of the place.
+Last week, I took Debbie down there to show her the little town, do a walking tour, and to see the bar where, in 1942, legendary movie actor Clark Gable waited for three days on word of his wife’s (Carole Lombard) plane crash on Mount Potosi.
+(In 1932, the two Hollywood legends had married and spent their honeymoon in another nearby ghost-filled mining town of Oatman, Arizona.)

 Editors Note: During the recording of Noel Sickels talking, I had a camera failure and lost some of the storyline as well as the actual interview.
 My apologies to all concerned.

 - Podcast: 244 Talking About the Pioneer Saloon

 - Read: Visiting the Seven Magic Mountains.
 Painted rocks in the desert